reloadedgames/python-client/README.md

 ## Required Packages

-All of the required packages can be installed through pip:
+All of the required packages can be installed through pip (see previous notes for certain platform issues):

 - [docopt v0.6.1](https://github.com/docopt/docopt)
 - [paramiko](https://github.com/paramiko/paramiko)